 I was attracted to the woman who became my wife because she had spunk (sorry, Lou Grant).
 Early in the relationship, she suggested we play one-on-one tackle football in Hollywood’s Griffith Park.
 She’d invariably tackle me low and fell me like a tree.

-I, on the other hand, opted to tackle her high to avoid a mouthful of sneaker (and maybe to get in a few fondles and squeezes).
-She was seven inches shorter, 40 pounds lighter and had a sports IQ a dozen points higher than mine.
-I kept falling and she kept scoring.
+I, on the other hand, opted to tackle her high to avoid a mouthful of a sneaker (and maybe to get in a few fondles and squeezes).
+She was seven inches shorter, 40 pounds lighter, and had a sports IQ a dozen points higher than mine.
+I kept falling, and she kept scoring.
 Different agendas (ya think?).
 It worked for me.
 I married her.

-In absurd contrast, a few years earlier I ran into the “spunk” of ex-military, Ayellet.
-She was combat-ready, trained in the martial arts and brought an artistic plus -- she ran a Santa Monica photography gallery.
+In absurd contrast, a few years earlier, I ran into the “spunk” of ex-military, Ayelet.
+She was combat-ready, trained in the martial arts, and brought an artistic plus—she ran a Santa Monica photography gallery.
 One of her pleasures was playing rough in bed, wrestling for dominance, occasionally pinning me on the bed, or throwing me on the floor and then pinning me.
-It was fun—kinda—for a few times.
+It was fun—kinda—a few times.

 We’re a kinky species.

-It must be noted that hypersexualized female action-heroes like Lara Croft, a vidoegame superstar, have been toned down a bit to avoid offending growing numbers of female gamers.
+It must be noted that hypersexualized female action-heroes, like Lara Croft, a videogame superstar, have been toned down a bit to avoid offending the growing numbers of female gamers.
 Yet, crucial, crazy questions remain:

-It seems fairly intuitive that the more males play these games and watch these films and TV series, the more they are reinforced for associating females with sex and aggression and with sex and objectification.
+It seems fairly intuitive that the more males play these games and watch these films and TV series, the more they are reinforcing associating females with sex and aggression and with sex and objectification.
 Can we control how this will play itself out in reality?
 Who wins?
 Who loses?